harnalashok/LLMs/scripts/Readme.md

    chmod +x /home/ashok/*.sh
    bash script0.sh
 ```
-Also, allocate 26GB memory to WSL Ubuntu
+Also, allocate 26GB memory to WSL Ubuntu (and the rest to Windows)
 Execute the following in **PowerShell** to allocate 26gb
 (Copy and paste)
 Change 26GB to lesser figure as per your system RAM.